Use the POST HTTP method to create new records.

 The response from the API request will include the entire record including details that were not including in the body of your request.

-HTTP method to remove a record from your account.
+Use the DELETE HTTP method to remove a record from your account.

 curl -i -X DELETE -H "Authorization: Bearer {token}" https://api.capsulecrm.com/api/v2/parties/100